Last Updated on by

 How to Avoid the Medicare Supplement Waiting Period

 Those with six months of creditable coverage before Medigap shouldn’t worry about the carrier implementing a waiting period.
-Creditable coverage could be from an employer, TRICARE, or another form of health coverage.
+Creditable coverage could be from an employer, TRICARE, or other coverage.

-The good news is that the Medigap pre-existing condition waiting period is often reduced by the number of months (up to six months) that you had creditable coverage before enrolling.
-Having credible insurance for six months before Medigap could eliminate the waiting period requirements.
+The good news is that the Medigap pre-existing condition waiting period is often reduced by the number of months that you had creditable coverage before enrolling.
+Having credible insurance for six months before Medigap could eliminate the waiting period.

-If you had six or more months of creditable coverage prior to enrolling, the Medigap carrier MUST provide coverage for any prior medical conditions immediately.
-However, if you had more than a 63-day gap in coverage, you cannot use creditable coverage to reduce your pre-existing condition waiting period.
+If you had six or more months of creditable coverage prior to enrolling, the Medigap carrier MUST provide coverage immediately.
+But, if you had more than a 63-day gap, you cannot use creditable coverage to reduce your pre-existing condition waiting period.

 How Can I Get Guaranteed Issue Rights

-Beneficiaries may qualify for Medigap Protection rights if they have recently lost coverage; in some states, voluntary loss of coverage still qualifies you for GI rights.
-However, involuntary loss of coverage is always eligible for a Special Enrollment Period (SEP).
+You may qualify for Medigap Protection rights if you recently lost coverage; in some states, voluntary loss of coverage still qualifies you for Guarantee Issue rights.
+But, involuntary loss of coverage is always eligible for a Special Enrollment Period.

-The SEP gives you GI rights for certain policies.
-The coverage you qualify for depends greatly on your location and eligibility date.
+The Special Enrollment Period gives you rights for certain policies.
+The coverage you qualify for depends on your eligibility date.

-Guarantee Issue rights are Medigap protection; beneficiaries can purchase coverage without fear of denial or increases in premium rates due to health.
+Guarantee Issue rights allow you to buy without fear of denial or increases in premiums.

 How to Get Supplemental Insurance with a Pre-Existing Condition

-The best things in life are worth waiting for, and Medigap coverage is certainly worth the wait.
-As long as you have Medicare Part B, you can buy a supplement at any time, if you qualify of course.
+As long as you have Part B, you can buy a supplement at any time, if you qualify of course.

-If you have Medicare and you’re unsure about your Medigap eligibility, contact one of our brokers at the number above.
-You can also fill out a rate comparison form and get the process started online.
+If you have Medicare and you’re unsure about your eligibility, contact one of our agents at the number above.
+You can also fill out a rate comparison form to see your rates now.